conda/conda-libmamba-solver/docs/dev-workflows.md

 # Typical development workflows

-> Check ["How to setup your development environment"](./dev-setup.md) if you haven't yet!
+> Check ["How to set up your development environment"](./dev-setup.md) if you haven't yet!

 ## Testing